AndreeaLupu2000/check24-comparison-challenge/README.md

    - Provider Isolation Using try-catch

       - Every provider adapter (e.g., webwunderAdapter.ts, pingperfectAdapter.ts, etc.) uses try-catch blocks to:
          - Prevent one provider's failure from affecting the others.
          - Return empty or fallback results in case of API issues.

-      - Log meaningful error messages for debugging and monitoring.
+   - SSE-Based Streaming Mechanism

+      - A  dedicated route `/offers/stream` in offerController.ts handles streaming.
+      - Upon receiving a valid address query, the server opens an SSE connection and starts fetching offers from all five providers in parallel.
+      - Each offer is streamed to the frontend immediately upon availability using `res.write()` with SSE formatting.
+      - The React frontend uses the EventSource API to listen to the stream.
+      - Offers are rendered progressively, meaning users see available options without having to wait for all providers to respond.
+      - Loading indicators, `isStreaming`, and error states are updated in real time.
+      - Late-arriving offers are appended seamlessly.
+      - The UI remains responsive and informative even when one or more providers fail.

    - Aggregation with Promise.allSettled

       - offerController.ts uses Promise.allSettled to query all five providers in parallel:
       - This ensures partial results are always returned, even when one or more providers fail.
-      - Each result is evaluated for status === 'fulfilled' before being included in the response.
+      - Each result is evaluated for `status === 'fulfilled'` before being included in the response.
-      - Rejected promises are logged and do not block the full response.
+      - Rejected promises do not block the full response.

    - Retry Mechanism